Inc44/dotfiles/COMMAND.md

 `command > file`: Redirect the output of a command to a file, replacing the file's current contents

-`command | grep pattern`: Filters the output of a command, showing only lines that match a specified pattern
+`command | grep pattern`: Filter the output of a command, showing only lines that match a specified pattern

 `conda list`: Display all installed packages in the current environment